NXT The Great American Bash (2025): Background

-The event was held at Center Stage in Atlanta, Georgia.
+WWE's 13th Great American Bash, and sixth annual produced for NXT, was held at Center Stage in Atlanta, Georgia.

 The Great American Bash is a professional wrestling event established in 1985.
 Following WWE's acquisition of World Championship Wrestling (WCW) in March 2001, the promotion revived the event as their own annual pay-per-view (PPV) event in 2004, which continued until 2009.
 Following this 2009 event, The Great American Bash was discontinued as a PPV.
-In 2012, WWE revived the event to be held as a special episode of SmackDown but was again discontinued.
-In 2020, WWE again revived the event, this time for the developmental brand NXT as an annual television special of the NXT program until the 2023 event, which aired via WWE's livestreaming platforms.
-It was then again a television special of NXT in 2024.
+In 2012, WWE revived the event to be held as a one-off special episode of SmackDown.
+In 2020, WWE again revived the event, this time for the developmental brand NXT, becoming an annual event for the brand.
+Following its revival for NXT, it aired as a television special of the weekly NXT program from 2020 to 2022.
+It then aired as a livestreaming event in 2023, but returned to a television special in 2024, which was also broadcast as a two-night event.

-On May 27, 2025, it was announced that the 13th Great American Bash under the WWE banner, the sixth annual for NXT, and the 27th overall, would be held as a livestreaming event on Saturday, July 12, 2025, at Center Stage in Atlanta, Georgia.
-In addition to Peacock in the United States, the event was available livestream on Netflix in most international markets and the WWE Network in a select few countries that had not yet transferred to Netflix due to pre-existing contracts.
+On May 27, 2025, it was announced that the 13th Great American Bash under the WWE banner, the sixth annual for NXT, and the 27th overall, would return as a one-night livestreaming event on Saturday, July 12, 2025, at Center Stage in Atlanta, Georgia.
+In addition to Peacock in the United States, the event was available livestream on Netflix in most international markets and the WWE Network in a select few countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Great American Bash to livestream on Netflix following the WWE Network's merger under the service in January in those areas.
-Beginning with Halloween Havoc in 2024, all major NXT events are branded solely with the WWE logo instead of the NXT logo; The Great American Bash broke this tradition as it has the NXT logo in addition to the WWE logo for aesthetic purposes.
+Beginning with Halloween Havoc in 2024, all major NXT events were branded solely with the WWE logo instead of the NXT logo; The Great American Bash broke this tradition as it had the NXT logo in addition to the WWE logo for aesthetic purposes.
 The event had a special start time of 3:00 p.m.
 Eastern Time, putting it head-to-head against All In, the biggest annual PPV event produced by rival company All Elite Wrestling.